frangam/wound-healing/README.md

 }
 ```

-If you use our MCF-7 Dataset:
+And also cite our MCF-7 Dataset used to train our software:

 ```
 @misc{Ruiz-EspigaresMCF7,